Creme Brulee Made In An Electric Pressure Cooker

 To make this creme brûlée you only need 5 simple ingredients!
 Cream, sugar, egg and egg yolks, and vanilla.
 It makes a heavenly smooth but divinely rich cream dessert with a crackable caramel top.

-If you use real vanilla or real vanilla paste this you also get a satisfyingly sweet aroma that will excite and remain on your taste buds after eating – it really is amazingly good.
+If you use real vanilla or real vanilla paste you also get a satisfyingly sweet aroma that will excite and remain on your taste buds after eating – it really is amazingly good.

 Plus you add our “blood orange” twist and you will be the talk to the town!!